iwparry/tech201_oop/oop_four_pillars/README.md

 ```
 ### Encapsulation
 Encapsulation is the method of keeping all the state, variables, and methods private unless declared to the user.
 Encapsulation is about having a simple interface for the user to interact with, and keeping away the inner workings of our object a mystery.
+Other objects do not have access to this class or the authority to make changes.
+This characteristic of data hiding provides greater program security and avoids unintended data corruption.
 ```python
 from reptile import Reptile